Medical Device Surface Treatment

 Surface roughness level is a parameter of surface quality, commonly measured as the average deviation of the surface profile from the mean line (Ra).
 Surface smoothness is one of the parameters used to evaluate medical device functionality, safety and quality.
 Smooth surfaces will be always easier to clean and will minimize dirt accumulation and contamination.

-Acid pickling is a chemical treatment for the removal physical and chemical contamination from the surfaces of metallic materials by immersion in an acid solution.
-Contamination may be present as result of heat treatment, welding or other physical processes.
+Acid pickling is a chemical treatment for the removal of physical and chemical contamination from the surfaces of metallic materials by immersion in an acid solution.
+Contamination may be present as a result of heat treatment, welding, or other physical processes.
 Where colored oxide deposits can be visually detected, there is a chromium-depleted layer underneath.